chrisdunelm/DotNetWebToolkit/Readme.markdown

 Current Status
 --------------

 Cil2Js is currently mostly non-functional.
-Only simple methods may be successully converted to JavaScript.
+Lots of things will not be successully converted to JavaScript.
-This means:
+However, the following should work:

+- Classes with static, instance and virtual methods
+- Simple arithmatic
+- Logic expressions
+- 'if' and 'loop' statements

+But there's much more that's missing/broken/bad:

-- Methods cannot call any other methods
+- No integration with web browsers (e.g. you cannot yet call document.getElementById)
-- Methods must be static
-- Only primitive types can be used (e.g. boolean, int, double, etc...)
-- *...lots of things probably don't work*
+- No arrays
+- Many useful base class classes and methods wll fail
+- *(...add all the other stuff you find missing here)*
 - No Visual Studio tooling available
 - Some of the JavaScript produced is of terrible quality
+- The JavaScript produced is the worst global namespace polluter you've ever seen

 How to use
 ----------
 Download and build the Visual Studio 2010 solution.
-The library **Cil2Js** allows individual methods to be converted to JavaScript:
+The library **Cil2Js** allows a method to be converted to JavaScript:

 ``` C#
 using System;